R055A/GitStats/README.md

 # 📈 [GitHub Stats Visualization](https://github.com/R055A/GitStats) 🔭

-Generate daily updated visualizations of user and repository statistics from the GitHub [GraphQL](https://docs.github.com/en/graphql) and [REST](https://docs.github.com/en/rest) APIs using GitHub [Actions](https://docs.github.com/en/actions) and [Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+Generate regularly updated visualizations of user and repository statistics from the GitHub [GraphQL](https://docs.github.com/en/graphql) and [REST](https://docs.github.com/en/rest) APIs using GitHub [Actions](https://docs.github.com/en/actions) and [Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 Customizable visualizations support dark and light mode and can adapt to device sizes.

 > A modification of [`jstrieb/github-stats`](https://github.com/jstrieb/github-stats) visualizations with new and improved statistics and more options!